echolab-stanford/temperature-mortality/README.md

 # temperature-mortality

 Code repository for "Understanding and addressing temperature impacts on mortality".
-This repo contains main scripts to replicate main statistical results (Figure 1, 2, 3, S1, S2, and S9) in the paper.
+This repo contains main scripts to replicate main statistical results (Figures 1-6) in the paper.
 The underlying EU and Mexico mortality data are public and provided below with merged temperature data; the US data are restricted use and available by application to the CDC and are not provided.
 This project is licensed under the terms of the MIT license.

 ### System Requirements